 Eagle Scout Thomas Bunning Honored as 2010 OC Adams Award Recipient

-The nomination shall be submitted to the NESA committee of the council in which the service project was completed on or before January 21 of each year.
+Nominations must be submitted to the Orange County Council NESA committee on or before January 21 of each year.
 The submission must include the application, a name and summary of the project, and the Eagle Scout’s contact information.
 A complete duplicate copy of his Eagle Scout Leadership Service Project Workbook (previously submitted by the Scout to his Eagle board of review committee) must be attached to the application.
 Including a web link to a video about your project is highly recommended.

 Each local council NESA committee shall select one service project of the year from among those meeting the submission guidelines.
 The included criteria and other factors are all appropriate for consideration by the committee in selecting the winners.
 Evaluation criteria for this award should include consideration of at least the following: